-Why is alcohol misuse a priority?
+Why is preventing alcohol related harm a priority?

 Statistical information about conditions in Victorian municipalities collated by Hayden Brown